Eminent Domain Attorneys In Georgia

-Under the Georgia Code, eminent domain is the right of the state to take any land—even privately-owned properties—for the public’s benefit.
-Besides the state and its municipal government, others can acquire your land, including federal authorities, utility companies, and private entities.
+Under the Georgia Code, eminent domain is the right of the state to take any land—even privately owned properties—for the public’s benefit.
+Besides the state and its government, others can acquire your land, including federal authorities, utility companies, and development commissions.

 What Are Your Property Rights As A Georgia Landowner?

-Following the controversial decision on Kelo v.
-City of New London, Georgia enacted the Landowner’s Bill of Rights in 2006 to widen the protection for private property owners concerning eminent domain.
+Following the controversial Supreme Court decision in Kelo v.
+City of New London, Georgia enacted the Landowner’s Bill of Rights and Property Protection Act in 2006 to widen the protection for private property owners concerning eminent domain.

 The bill outlines the rules and processes that condemning authorities must follow before taking privately held property.
-It requires condemners to negotiate with the landowner.
-They must also allow the landowner or their agent to participate in the evaluation, estimate just compensation, and offer to acquire the property for the full amount.
+It requires condemners to supply an appraisal or appraisal summary to the landowner prior to negotiations.
+They must also allow the landowner to be present during the appraisal inspection of the property.

 These and other procedures protect Georgia landowners from one-sided negotiations favoring condemners, potentially leading to eminent domain abuse.
-If your property is under threat, it’s best to consult an eminent domain attorney in Georgia.
+If your property is under threat, it’s best to consult an Atlanta and/or Georgia eminent domain attorney familiar with condemnation.

 Eminent Domain Laws In Georgia